pkivolowitz/CSC4730-Fall-2023/projects/p3/mlfq.md

 * "Missing input file name." and

-* Input file failed to open.
+* "Input file failed to open."

 If these errors occur, your program must terminate with a return code of 1.
+You can check the return code of a program using:

+`$ echo $?`

 ## Platform